-Our Podiatric Surgical Residency Training Program is designed to provide an opportunity for supervised advanced clinical experience in the recognition and management of foot and ankle pathology.
-The resident will learn to recognize lower extremity manifestations of the various systemic, cutaneous and functional diseases together with the concept of secondary prevention of chronic diseases as they relate to the foot and ankle.
+Our Podiatric Medicine and Surgical Residency Program is designed to provide an opportunity for a supervised advanced clinical and surgical experience in the recognition and management of foot and ankle pathology.
+The resident will learn to recognize and treat lower extremity manifestations of the various systemic, cutaneous and functional diseases together with the concept of secondary prevention of chronic diseases as they relate to the foot and ankle.

-Emphasize the relationship of the basic sciences to clinical practice by affording the opportunities to study and utilize the complete physical record of the patient before, during, and after podiatric treatment.
+We emphasize the relationship of basic science to clinical practice by affording the opportunities to study and utilize the complete physical record of the patient before, during and after podiatric treatment.

-To achieve these purposes, experience and training in all of the major areas for the treatment of podiatric conditions have been approved through educational, clinical, research and public health programs.
-Education will be provided through scheduled lectures, seminars and conferences devoted to the integration of the basic sciences with the clinical treatment of patients.
+To achieve these objectives, experiences and training of the major areas for treatment of podiatric conditions have been approved through educational and clinical and research and public health programs.
+Didactic education is conducted through journal reviews, scheduled lectures, workshops, seminars and conferences devoted to integrating basic science with clinical treatment of patients.

 Program Name: Mercy Health St. Rita’s Medical Center Podiatric Medicine and Surgery Residency Program

 Approved Resident Positions: Six, accepts two residents each year